 Body Position and Geometry

-All Guardians are known for their kid-friendly geometry, and the Ethos 14 Inch is no exception.
-The Ethos’ mid-rise handlebars and reach place a child in a comfortable, upright position.
+All Guardians are known for their kid-friendly geometry, and the Guardian 14 Inch is no exception.
+The Guardian 14’s mid-rise handlebars place a child in a comfortable, upright position.
 This helps them to feel natural and relaxed as they’re learning to ride.

-The Ethos 14 Inch also places a child closer to the ground for a low-center-of-gravity that makes balancing easier.
+The Guardian 14 also places a child close to the ground for a low center-of-gravity that makes balancing easier.
 This also allows a younger, shorter child to safely and confidently ride a 14″ bike without training wheels.

 If you’ve ever seen a child perched awkwardly on top of a big-box-store bike, you’ll know why kid-friendly geometry is a big deal.
 As seen in the image below, our almost-3-year-old can comfortably touch the ground with her tip toes on the Guardian 14 Inch, with its seat post raised about 2″.
 She can’t even reach the ground on the 14″ RoyalBaby (which is 20 lbs. by the way!) with its seat post lowered all the way.